TravisWheelerLab/disco/Inference-using-pretrained-models.md

 Results are saved as comma-delimited files with the same columns as [Raven](https://ravensoundsoftware.com/knowledge-base/selection-labels/).
-The models are only set up to predict three Sound_Types: A, B, and Background.
+The models right are only set up to predict three Sound_Types: A, B, and Background, and output looks something like this:
 ```
 Selection,View,Channel,Begin Time (s),End Time (s),Low Freq (Hz),High Freq (Hz),Sound_Type
 1,0,0,0.0,2.120833333333333,0,0,BACKGROUND